ateeqdev/web3_of_the_day/README.md

 Journal of my learning progress in blockchain

+#### March 230, 2022 (Day 86): Solidity: Check if the sender is a contract

+If assembly code `extcodesize(address)` where address is msg.sender is greater than 0, it is a contract, otherwise, sender is a regular account.
+Note that, if the external contract is calling the contract from it's constructor, the above will return 0 and the victim contract may assume that the call is made by a human

 #### March 29, 2022 (Day 85 L): Solidity: Mappings cannot be in-memory

 Unlike arrays and other types of variables, mappings cannot be in-memory